LattePandaTeam/Docs/docs/content/mu_edition/lite_carrier.md

 - DC Jack: Compatible with power adapters with an output voltage of 12~19V and an output power of 45W or more, with a DC connector specification of 5.5x2.5mm.

+!!!warning

-**⚠ If you need to use the PCIe x4 Slot, you must use a DC 5.5x2.5mm interface power adapter with an output voltage of 12V.
-And increase the power supply according to the PCIe expansion card power specification**
+    If you need to use the PCIe x4 Slot, you must use a DC 5.5x2.5mm interface power adapter with an output voltage of 12V.
+And increase the power supply according to the PCIe expansion card power specification.

 ### M.2 WLAN Module Compatibility